foodforcode/code-exercise/README.md

 7. ✅  The codebase is pushed to a remote repository

    The codebase is hosted as a git repository on Github: [Source Code](https://github.com/foodforcode/code-exercise)

+* Bonus:
+   * Peep the tab of the web application for a familiar favicon!
+   * Added minimal, subtle hover effects to add microinteractions for a more interactive page.

 ### Architecture:
 - Front end: